Naveena-230/cassandra/README.md

          price

-The orders table stores infofrmation about orders such as
+The orders table stores information about orders such as

          order_id